snek-git/nix-home/README.md

 nix-update -a
 ```

 To update specific components, use the appropriate flags with `nix-update` as shown in the Scripts section.

+## AI Development Guidelines

+This repository includes AI guidelines located at `.cursor/rules/nix_guidelines.txt`.
+These rules provide context and instructions to AI assistants (like Cursor) to help ensure consistency and adherence to the project's structure and conventions when making changes to the Nix configuration.